CIL Frequently Asked Questions

 Many larger developments will be liable to pay both CIL and enter into a S106 agreement.
 The CIL payment and S106 obligations will cover different things.
 Developments will not be charged for the same items of infrastructure through both planning obligations and the levy.
-The Council will publish a list of infrastructure types and projects that it intends will be, or may be, wholly or partly funded by CIL - this is the ‘Regulation 123 list’.

 - Is a Community Infrastructure Levy (CIL) charged on affordable (social) housing?